KJM-Code/Homeweb/README.md

 ## Installation
 For the one-click installer:
 * Download the latest release, and put the contents in a new folder.
-* Run the install_homeweb.bat to have Git and Python installed in a self-contained environment.
+* Run the Homeweb_Installation.bat to have Git and Python installed in a self-contained environment.
-* If you wish to install any modules, follow the prompts within the install_homeweb.bat.
+* If you wish to install any modules, follow the prompts within the Homeweb_Installation.bat.

 ## Usage
 * Run the provided `run_webserver.bat`